Cost of living package will have minimal impact on inflation, says Rishi Sunak

 The plan - put forward by opposition parties - would see a one-off charge imposed on the companies' record profits.

-Mr Sunak avoided calling his measure a windfall tax, something Labour and the Liberal Democrats have been calling for, instead referring to it as an "energy profits levy".
+Mr Sunak avoided calling his measure a windfall tax, which Labour and the Liberal Democrats have been calling for, instead referring to it as a "temporary, targeted energy profits levy".

-"These are windfall profits and they will be taxed," he said but added that the levy would also include incentives to encourage businesses to invest.
+"These are windfall profits and they will be taxed," he said, but added that the levy would also include incentives to encourage businesses to invest.

-He noted that opposition parties had made similar proposals but said "I think they were blunt instruments".
+He noted that opposition parties had made similar proposals, but said: "I think they were blunt instruments."

 "We have designed something that will continue to incentivise and encourage investment," he told BBC political editor Chris Mason.